 Many people dislike the appearance of cellulite and prefer to have skin as smooth as they possibly can.
 Therefore, much has been written about cellulite, and many treatments have been promoted, ranging from dietary changes to cellulite creams and mechanical treatments.
 Some of these therapies include

-Methylxanthines: Methylxanthines are a group of chemicals that include aminophylline, caffeine, and theophyilline.
+- Methylxanthines: Methylxanthines are a group of chemicals that include aminophylline, caffeine, and theophylline.
 These chemicals are present in many cellulite creams and are promoted as treatments for cellulite because of their known ability to break down fat stores.
 However, skin creams cannot deliver the required concentration of these chemicals for the length of time required for significant fat breakdown.
 While studies have shown a small reduction in thigh measurements with some of these preparations, they do not promote significant loss of cellulite.

-Dietary supplements: Several of these products have been marketed and contain a variety of ingredients such as ginkgo biloba, sweet clover, grape-seed bioflavinoids, bladder wrack extract, oil of evening primrose, fish oil, and soy lecithin.
+- Dietary supplements: Several of these products have been marketed and contain a variety of ingredients such as ginkgo biloba, sweet clover, grape-seed bioflavinoids, bladder wrack extract, oil of evening primrose, fish oil, and soy lecithin.
 These preparations claim to have positive effects on the body such as boosting metabolism, improving circulation, protecting against cell damage, and breaking down fats.
 Such claims are difficult to evaluate as is the case with similar assertions made on behalf of many supplements and alternative therapies.
 Concepts such as "metabolism," "circulation," or "cell damage" cannot be easily measured on an objective basis to determine whether or not any improvement has been achieved.
 Additionally, because these products are sold as dietary supplements and not as drugs, they are not subject to the jurisdiction of the U.S. Food and Drug Administration (FDA).
 They are therefore exempt from meeting the scientific standards for both safety and effectiveness that are applied to drugs.
 Furthermore, there are no valid clinical studies to support the use of these dietary supplements for the treatment of cellulite.
 Studies that have been conducted have not demonstrated any value of these supplements.
 Some dietary supplements that are promoted for the treatment of cellulite may also pose health risks or may interact with certain prescription drugs.
 For example, the formulation known as Cellasene contains iodine, which many doctors warn may be harmful for those with thyroid and other conditions.

 - Massage treatments: Several machines have been introduced that massage the areas affected by cellulite.
 These machines use rolling cylinders to gather areas of skin and massage them inside a chamber.
 One example of massage treatments is Endermologie, which was developed in France and has been used for cellulite treatment since the mid-1990s.
 This technique uses an electrically powered device that suctions, pulls, and squeezes affected areas.
 Treatments are expensive and typically last for 30-45 minutes.
 Ten to 12 treatments are typically required before results are noticeable.
 Endermologie has been approved by the U.S. FDA for temporary reduction in the appearance of cellulite.
 While a temporary decrease in the appearance of cellulite may occur, the technique appears to redistribute fat rather than permanently alter its configuration under the skin.
 Regular maintenance treatments are required after the initial effect has been achieved or the cellulite will return.

-Cellulite diets: Special "cellulite diets" have been proposed that claim to be effective in treating cellulite.
+- Cellulite diets: Special "cellulite diets" have been proposed that claim to be effective in treating cellulite.
 Proponents of these diets claim that the combination of foods in the diet can reduce inflammation and improve circulation in affected areas and diminish cellulite.
 However, no studies published in the medical literature have supported these claims.
 Experts have conclude that eating a healthy diet can decrease fluid retention and improve the overall health and appearance of skin, but specific diets designed to target cellulite are of no value.

-Wraps: Many salons offer herbal or other types of body wraps as treatments for cellulite.
+- Wraps: Many salons offer herbal or other types of body wraps as treatments for cellulite.
 Like cellulite diets, their effects have not been proven or reported in controlled studies in the medical literature.
 While wraps may decrease fluid retention and improve the overall appearance of skin, these effects are temporary.
 It is also not possible to "detoxify" the body by the use of herbal or other wraps.